 Former StateImpact reporter Sarah Gonzalez left Miami last week and is now headed for WYNC, where she recently accepted a position as an enterprise reporter, covering Northern New Jersey.
 She wanted to take this opportunity to say bid us all adieu.

 I miss StateImpact already.
 I adore the work you all do so much and I will keep visiting your Continue reading →

 It’s about Chicago’s Harper High School – a school that has been beset with shootings (some fatal), the constant threat of violence, and the omnipresence of street gangs.
 Throughout all the mayhem and the sadness, there are those at Harper – the principal, the teachers, the social workers – who have not given up hope, despite the odds stacked against them.

 The school gave three reporters unprecedented access to its staff and students over an entire semester.
 The result was a two-part radio series.
-Part 1, which ran the weekend of Feb.
-15, was an hour of riveting radio, excellent reporting and writing, unbelievable tape and a dramatic cliff-hanger.
-Part 2 ran last weekend.
+Part 1, which ran last weekend, was an hour of riveting radio, excellent reporting and writing, unbelievable tape and a dramatic cliff-hanger.
+Part 2 runs this weekend.

 The NPR StateImpact team members have been working with the editorial staff at NPR Digital Services in Boston to exchange insights so that all member stations can benefit from what we’re doing.
 Last fall, we shared Digital Services’ research into the “9 Types of Stories That Cause Engagement,” a how-to for success on Facebook.